Zaki978/European-Soccer-SQL-Data-Project/README.md

 <img src="https://github.com/Zaki978/European-Soccer-SQL-Data-Project/blob/main/assets/top-football-leagues-europe.png" alt="European Leagues Photo" width="600" height="300">

 ## Overview
-This project analyzes football (soccer) data from the 5 most famous European leagues across 7 seasons from 2014 until 2020.
+This project analyzes football (soccer) data from the five most famous European leagues across seven seasons from 2014 until 2020.
 These European soccer leagues include the Premier League (England), Serie A (Italy), Bundesliga (Germany), La Liga (Spain), and Ligue 1 (France).
 Within these leagues are professional football clubs that compete in various domestic leagues and international tournaments across Europe and play a crucial role in contributing to the global popularity of the sport.
 The main technologies used in the project involve SQL for complex queries and Tableau for data visualization.

 The analysis focuses on the following key areas:
 - **League Comparisons and Trends**: Assessed league competitiveness through point gaps, shot conversion rates, average goals per game, and team scoring averages across seasons.